jebidiah-anthony/old-github-page/index.md

 ---
 layout: default
 title: whoami
-description: ""
+description: "I am Felix Angelo Mendoza and I made this to serve as a platform for me to post solutions to challenges I've completed and to write and discuss security-related topics that have interested me."
-tags: [whoami, felix angelo mendoza, htb, hackthebox, ctf, cyber sea game, cyber sea games, 2019, linkedin]
+tags: [whoami, felix angelo mendoza, htb, hackthebox, ctf, cyber sea game, cyber sea games, 2019, linkedin, hackstreetboys, philippines, ph]
 ---

 ## <span style="color:red">$ whoami</span>